roman-milk/roman-milk.github.io/naughty-girl.md

+===

- ****** Naughty Girl Ch.
-09 ****** byStoryTeller07© Bernice couldn't face up to a series of traumatic events that occurred over the last few weeks.
+Bernice couldn't face up to a series of traumatic events that occurred over the last few weeks.
 She'd been caught having sex with a group of boys, lost her job, her husband had sold the house, and he ran off with his lover.

  When mistaken for an adolescent, she continued the pretence to escape the consequences of her misbehaviour, and the trauma of events.
 She hadn't anticipated being trapped in the role, or being sent back to school.
 Although she was twenty-four, it was easy to act like an adolescent with fellow students to mimic.
 She sank into a familiar role in the classroom, acting like a schoolgirl, which had been natural enough a few years ago.